The End-time Two Witnesses of Revelation | Who Are These Two Prophets?

 4) They bring judgments against God’s enemies, judgments that are familiar in Scripture — destructive fire (5), shutting up the rain (6), turning water to blood (6), various plagues (6).

 5) They’ll be raised from death (11) and be caught up bodily from earth to heaven (12).

-I believe that the two witnesses are Moses and Elijah.
+I believe that these two end-time prophets (the two witnesses) are Moses and Elijah.
 Here are my reasons why: